Grêmio FBPA: Flag

+Mascot

+Grêmio's mascot is the Musketeer.
+The cartoonist Pompeo, drawing for defunct newspaper Folha da Tarde drew a musketeer, inspired by Alexandre Dumas's The Three Musketeers, with the colors of Grêmio to represent the club in 1946.
+The aim was to use Dumas' musketeers as a symbol of the spirit of unity between players, management and fans, as well as being a symbol of bravery and determination.
+A banner with the slogan "With Grêmio wherever Grêmio is".
+(Com o Grêmio onde estiver o Grêmio) with an image of Pompeo's musketeer appeared in the same year at the ´Estádio da Baixada, as well as the club's internal newspaper adopted the name "O Mosqueteiro".

+On 1 December 2023, Grêmio unveiled a new mascot, "Black Arrow" (Flecha Negra), inspired by club legend Tarciso Flecha Negra.
+However, Flecha Negra wasn't made to replace the Musketeer, but rather to appear alongside him.

 Anthem

 Grêmio's anthem is one of the most critically acclaimed in all of Brazilian football, other than the anthems of the clubs from Rio de Janeiro (all composed by Lamartine Babo), it is the only football anthem composed by a renowned composer, Lupicínio Rodrigues.
 Featuring a vivid melody in the style of a march, the anthem features the famous verses: Até a pé nós iremos / para o que der e vier / mas o certo é que nós estaremos / com o Grêmio onde o Grêmio estiver (Even on foot we will go / against all obstacles / but we sure will be / with Grêmio wherever Grêmio may be).
 Grêmio supporters boast that Grêmio, as the anthem hints, has never played without supporters anywhere in the world.

 Eurico Lara, a goalkeeper who played for the club in the 1920s and in the 1930s, is mentioned in the anthem, where he is called the immortal idol (or craque imortal, in Portuguese).